albinberg/Tutorials-Chalmers-Programming/git.md

 **Git** is a version control system that allows you to track changes to your code over time, manage versions, and collaborate with others. **GitHub** is a cloud-based platform that hosts git **repositories**, making it easy to share, collaborate, and manage projects with others.
 There are alternatives to Github, but they all use **git**.

+**Sidenote:** You can use vscode to handle version control (git and github) by opening the version control extension in the activity bar (`ctrl + shift + G` or `cmd + shift + G`).
+It is recommended to follow the rest of the guide noetheless, so that you might better understand what you are doing.

 ---

 ## Installing Git